fabianfassnacht/PyTorch_Unet_Geotiff_Tutorial/README.md

 In Python it is common to set-up environments within which the actual coding and development is accomplished.
 The idea of an environment is that you install the packages and drivers that you need for your work in sort of an " independent copy" of the original Python installation.
 The advantage of doing this is that you can have various Python versions and combinations of packages and drivers at the same time.
 This allows you to ensure that a running work-flow is not corrupted by installing a new package or another Python version you need for another work-flow.

-This tutorial works with Anaconda/Miniconda distribution of Python and the set-up of the environment will be described accordingly.
+This tutorial works with the Anaconda/Miniconda distribution of Python and the set-up of the environment will be described accordingly.
 As editor we will use Spyder which is delivered with Anaconda/Miniconda.
 You can download Miniconda here:

 [Anaconda download page](https://docs.anaconda.com/free/miniconda/miniconda-install/)